Michel Antoine: Career

-A specialist of the state apparatus and the political civilization of the eighteenth century, Antoine was an archivist and paleographer, curator at the Archives nationales, research director at the Centre national de la recherche scientifique and professor at the University of Caen, then director of studies at the École pratique des hautes études from 1987.
+Antoine was a specialist of the French state apparatus and of French and related European political civilization in the eighteenth century.
+He was an archivist and paleographer, with professional positions as curator at the Archives nationales, research director at the Centre national de la recherche scientifique, and professor at the University of Caen, and from 1987, director of studies at the École pratique des hautes études.